violapterin/dotfiles/notes/Managing_LaTeX_packages_and_fonts.md

 * Times / `times` / `ptm`
 * Utopia / `utopia` / `put`

-## CJK compatibility of Various Engines
+## CJK compatibility of Other Engines

-To type CJK (Chinese, Japanese, or Korean) characters, the package `xeCJK` is generally recommended for `xetex`, and the package `luaxexja` for `luatex`.
+To type CJK (Chinese, Japanese, or Korean) characters, if with `xetex`, the package `xeCJK` is generally recommended.
+Similarly, the package do the same for `luatexja` for `luatex`.
 It is said that `xeCJK` supports Chinese typesetting well, but is poor in rendering Japanese and Korean.
-And some claim that, while `luaxexja` is designed by a Japanese team, the output for Chinese is somewhat unconventional.
-I have not tried it.
+And some claim that, while `luatexja` is designed by a Japanese team, the output for Chinese is somewhat unconventional.
+I have not tried `luatexja`.

-As I tried, `pdflatex` is the fastest, `xelatex` usually slower, and `lualatex` often incredibly slow.
-Furthermore, the principle of least complexity dictates that I use `pdflatex` whenever possible.
+As I have perceived, `pdflatex` is the fastest, `xelatex` usually slower, and `lualatex` often incredibly slow.
+I suppose that the principle of least complexity (both in time and in source) dictates that I use `pdflatex` whenever possible.
 Thus I use `pdflatex` when working on a purely-Latin source.
 Only if there are Chinese or other UTF-8 characters, shall I use `xelatex`.

-Be careful that, since their libraries are also different, you may well define a macro of your own, which has the same name as (say) a command for `xelatex`, but such thing does not happen if you use `pdflatex`.
-Following this example, you should use `\newcommand` for that macro if compiling with `pdflatex`, but `\renewcommand`, if with `xelatex`.
+Be careful that, since their libraries are also different, you may well define a macro of your own, whose name clashes (say) with a command for `xelatex`, but such clash does not happen with `pdflatex`.
+In such case, you should use `\newcommand` for that macro if compiling with `pdflatex`, but `\renewcommand`, if with `xelatex`.
 It is often troublesome to find the cause.